Peyronie's Disease Illustrations

 Manual Modeling

-The illustration to the left demonstrates how manual modeling is performed following treatments like Xiaflex.
 The image in the left-most panel demonstrates counterbending, which is performed after maximally stretching the penis.
 The center panel shows straight stretching, and the panel on the right attempts to demonstrate straightening the penis with an erection.
 Following Xiaflex injections, we counsel patients to perform both straight stretching and counterbending (left and middle panels) for 30 seconds with each urinary void.
 Ideally, a moderate amount of force should be used.
 Additionally, we recommend that patients attempt to straighten the penis (but not go beyond straight) whenever they have an erection.
 These maneuvers are continued for 6 weeks after the last Xiaflex injection.
-We additionally recommend these maneuvers when other types of injection are used (e.g. interferon).
+We also recommend these maneuvers when other types of injection are used (e.g. interferon).